 Here's how Dave uses the NWCONFIG utility to configure NSS on his server.

-1. Dave enters nwconfig at the server console to open the NWCONFIG utility.
+1 Dave enters nwconfig at the server console to open the NWCONFIG utility.NSS loads automatically with NWCONFIG.

 He follows the prompts on each screen to move around in the menus.